Data Driven Design, Creative Coding, Thesis

 Training stress - is a data point that uses heart rate and performance history to explain how taxing an activity is on your body.
 Higher TS indicates a tougher effort.

-Using glow sticks and a tripod, I tracked physical movement to uncover patterns, textures, and begin developing a visual language for my thesis.
+Using glow sticks and a tripod, I tracked physical movement to uncover patterns and textures.
+What I extracted from this became the beginnings of a visual language.

-I became fascinated by how—even in controlled environments—the body produces unpredictable outcomes.
-Its movements follow semi-predictable pathways with random variation.
+I became fascinated by how, even in controlled environments, the body produces unpredictable outcomes.
+Our joints follow semi-predictable pathways with random variation.
+I drew a similar conclusion when mapping my running data in my running data-visualization experimentations.

 I wanted to explore how grids, often seen as rigid structures in graphic design, can instead activate and energize a layout.
 I created a series of grids generated by a runner’s form and used them as the foundation for all of my thesis materials including all 200+ pages of my thesis book.

-Even within their complexity, these grids created clear hierarchy and supported compositions that remained both readable and dynamic.
-I also introduced visual pacing across each spread—guiding the reader’s attention by scaling and weighting key points within the text.
+Even within their complexity, these grids created a clear hierarchy and supported compositions that remained both readable and dynamic.
+I also introduced visual pacing across each spread.
+This guides the reader’s attention through the body text by scaling and weighting key points within the text.
 Important moments were bolded and enlarged, while supporting content appeared more condensed, creating rhythm and flow within the layout.

 Thesis Digest

-For the first phase of my thesis, I designed a digest to introduce my topic, subject explorations, key findings, and personal connection to it.
+For the earliest phase of my thesis, I designed a newspaper to introduce my topic, subject explorations, key findings, and personal connection to it.
 This is the first development of my visual language and breaking down my thesis into a story that creates interest.

 Thesis Digest PDF